UPPMAX/HPC-python/docs/index.rst

           - as server: ``cosmos-dt.lunarc.lu.se``
           - as user: ``<username-at-lunarc>`` NOTE: leave out the ``@lunarc.lu.se``

-      - Create a working directory where you can code along.
+      - Create a working directory where you can code along, under the storage directory.
+The storage directory is located under: ``/lunarc/nobackup/projects/lu2024-17-44``

    .. tab:: NSC